 Why Did We Examine the Role of Seasonal Factors in Crashes?

 We conducted this study to learn more about one factor in particular that frequently arises in our firm’s auto accident investigations: Weather.
 Of course, weather conditions change as the seasons change.
 So, we chose to take a closer look at seasonal data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) in order to determine whether weather conditions during certain seasons may make crashes more likely.
-We limited the scope of our study to fatal crashes within a three-year period, 2012 to 2014.
+We limited the scope of our study to fatal car accidents within a three-year period, 2012 to 2014.”

 Our findings surprised us.
 They might surprise you, too.